 If you have employees, you must withhold various taxes from your employees' pay.
-Most employers must withhold their employees' share of social security and Medicare taxes along with state and federal income taxes.
+Most employers must withhold their employees' share of social security, Medicare taxes, and Additional Medicare Tax (if applicable), along with state and federal income taxes.
 You may also need to pay certain employment taxes from your own funds.
 These include your share of social security and Medicare taxes as an employer, along with unemployment taxes.

-Your deduction for wages paid is not reduced by the social security, Medicare, and income taxes you withhold from your employees.
+Your deduction for wages paid is not reduced by the social security and Medicare taxes, Additional Medicare Tax, and income taxes you withhold from your employees.
 You can deduct the employment taxes you must pay from your own funds as taxes.